-Aside from all the joy in this holiday, here’s a fun activity to add to the list!
+Aside from all the joy in the holidays, here’s a fun activity to add to your list!
 Be it Christmas, Easter, or Thanksgiving.
-Play the Holiday Trivia now!Party & Drinking Games 👇
+Play the Holiday Trivia now!✍️ June 16, 2021

 - 😇 How to Play Holiday Trivia